12 genera

 Flowers: April-August

-Distribution: Occurring on both sides of the Cascades in Washington; Alaska south to California, east to the Atlantic Coast throughout the northern half of North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east across the northern half of North America to the Atlantic Coast.

-Habitat: Fairly deep, moist woods, montane to subalpine in the Pacific Northswest.
+Habitat: Fairly deep, moist woods, montane to subalpine.

 Origin: Native